 Picture yourself as the admissions committee, reviewing applicants for an MBA program.
 What you are looking at (C.V.s, MBA resume, essays, test scores, and so forth) may appear all good and well on paper, but who is the person behind them?
 Grades and scores mean something, but they don’t mean everything, and it is necessary to go deeper.

 Just because somebody knows how to answer an essay question doesn’t mean they would be an excellent student or businessperson.
-In fact, a person with some of the most stellar grades and well-written essays may lack verbal communication skills or professional etiquette, which means that their chances for admission are compromised if they do not work to improve and prepare.
+In fact, a person with some of the most stellar grades and well-written essays may lack verbal communication skills or professional etiquette, which means that their chances for admission are compromised if they do not work on their MBA interview prep.

 Check out common MBA interview question types: